uncle-lv/JRasa/README.md

+## Compatibility

+Rasa: >=3.x

 ## Usage

-I don't repeat the concepts about the Rasa SDK.
-So you should read [the Rasa SDK documentation](https://rasa.com/docs/rasa/action-server) first.
+You should read [the Rasa SDK documentation](https://rasa.com/docs/rasa/action-server) first to figure out the fundamental concepts.

 ### Running a Rasa SDK Action Server